1718-1813. He was born on 13 August 1718, and became the father of Vice-Admiral Norborne Thompson.

 In October 1775 Thompson recommissioned the Nore guardship Conquestador 60, which he retained for the next three years.
 After joining the America 64 in June 1779 he commanded her in the Channel fleet retreat of August, and joined Admiral Sir George Rodney’s fleet when it sailed to relieve Gibraltar at the end of the year.
 His command was despatched home with those prizes taken from the St Sebastian convoy taken on 8 January and thus he did not see action at the Moonlight Battle off Cape St. Vincent a week later.

 In the summer of 1780 the America went out to North America with Rear-Admiral Thomas Graves’ reinforcements, where she took the privateers Ranger on 11 October, Mercury on 27 October, and Adventure on 7 November.
-She fought in the action off Cape Henry on 16 March 1781, but being stationed at the rear of the line saw little action, suffering only three men wounded.
+She fought in the Battle of Cape Henry on 16 March 1781, but being stationed at the rear of the line saw little action, suffering only three men wounded.
 Similarly at the Battle of Chesapeake Bay on 5 September the America’s position in the line did not afford Thompson the opportunity to distinguish himself.

 He next sailed for the Leeward Islands with Rear-Admiral Sir Samuel Hood and fought at the Battle of St. Kitts on 25 January 1782, sustaining casualties of one man killed and seventeen wounded.
 At the Battle of the Saintes on 12 April the America shared broadsides with the French line before Thompson wore ship without orders to re-engage.
 He then wore again and assumed his original position when no signal of affirmation was received from the commander-in-chief.
 His ship sustained a great deal of damage during the action, and although his casualties were listed as one lieutenant killed and another lieutenant wounded it is probable that the actual figure was far higher.